KOUANTO/emeraldcocoavalley/README.md

 # emeraldcocoavalley
-Emerald Cocoa Valley est un projet intégré unique en Côte d’Ivoire, alliant production durable de cacao, transformation locale, tourisme écoresponsable et développement territorial.
-Nous valorisons le terroir ivoirien, l’innovation agricole et l’impact social.
+Emerald Cocoa Valley is an integrated project for sustainable cocoa valorization in Côte d’Ivoire, combining plantation, local processing, rural tourism, and socio-economic development.